 Access: Plans have pharmacy networks.
-If you use and out-of-network pharmacy they will not bill your plan, so you will pay full price, as if you did not have insurance.
+If you use an out-ofnetwork pharmacy they will not bill your plan, so you will pay full price, as if you did not have insurance.
 Plans also offer a mail-order option which can be convenient and save you money.
 If you plan to travel, you may want to enroll in a national plan.